rzk-lang/rzk/docs/docs/en/posts/2023-12-24-formatter.rzk.md

 ## Goal

-Basically, the target is to write a program that takes in Rzk code as input and makes sure it abides by the style guide with minimal modification otherwise.
+Basically, the target is to write a program that takes in Rzk code as input and makes sure it abides by the [style guide](https://rzk-lang.github.io/sHoTT/STYLEGUIDE/) (developed mainly by [Fredrik Bakke](https://github.com/fredrik-bakke) and other contributors to the [sHoTT project](http://github.com/rzk-lang/sHoTT)) with minimal modification otherwise.
 For example, comments should stay intact and semantics should be preserved.

 We decided to not support any customization (at least initially), making the